pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 #keep-after-success = false

 [tikv-importer]
-# Delivery backend, can be "importer", "local", or "tidb".
+# Delivery backend, can be "local", "importer" or "tidb".
-# backend = "importer"
+# backend = "local"
 # The listening address of tikv-importer when backend is "importer".
 Change it to the actual address.
 addr = "172.16.31.10:8287"
 # Action to do when trying to insert a duplicated entry in the "tidb" backend.